natir/iitiiri/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Keep in mind as you contribute, that code, docs and other material submitted to this projects are considered licensed under  license.
+Keep in mind as you contribute, that code, docs and other material submitted to this projects are considered licensed under MIT license.

 ## Setup developement environment

 We recommand to install rust with [rustup](https://rustup.rs/).
-If you want perform a documentation contribution install [mdbook](https://rust-lang.github.io/mdBook/guide/installation.html).
+If you want perform a manual contribution install [mdbook](https://rust-lang.github.io/mdBook/guide/installation.html).

 ## Contribution